 I have managed to get free breakfasts, lunches, clothes and even a soft play trip with my daughter where she got a free kids meal as well.
 One of the best things about mystery shopping is that you can pick and choose the assignments that you wish to do.
 Don’t like the look of one of the available jobs?
 Don’t apply for it!
 There are lists of jobs that are put on the websites as and when they crop up, so I would recommend checking them throughout the day (or maybe once in the morning, and once in the afternoon), as they are first come first serve, and get snapped up quickly.

 Who can be a mystery shopper?

 The great thing about mystery shopping is that pretty much anyone can do it – the shops want ordinary people to look as though they are just doing their regular shopping there and not stick out like a sore thumb.
-As mentioned, I’ve done some mystery shopping with my daughter, so it can be a perfect way to earn a bit of extra cash and treat your child at the same time (I’ve done a few shops at my favourite kid’s clothes shop and got some free clothes!).
+As mentioned, I’ve done some mystery shopping with my daughter, so it can be a perfect way to earn a bit of extra cash and treat your child at the same time (I’ve done a few shops at my favorite kid’s clothes shop and got some free clothes!).